hmedina/KaSaAn/README.md

 ## Overview
 This provides several tools to analyze Kappa snapshots.
-Concretely, it implements three classes, and a whole-mix visualizer.
+Concretely, it implements Kappa-centric classes, and a whole-mix visualizer.

+Snapshots are represented as instances of the class KappaSnapshot.
+Within snapshots, molecular species are represented as instances of the class KappaComplex.
+Within complexes, proteins/agents are represented as instances of the class KappaAgent.
+Within agents, sites are represented as instances of either KappaPort (i.e. sites with internal state and/or bond state), or KappaCounter (i.e. sites with a numeric value that can be tested and used for dynamic rule rates).

-A KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent.
-Since tokens are not instances of either, there is no support for tokens: they are ignored.
+In other words, a KappaSnapshot is composed of one or more entities of KappaComplex, themselves composed of one or more entities of KappaAgent, themselves composed of one or more entities of KappaPort and/or KappaCounter.
+Since tokens are not instances of any of the above classes, there is no support for tokens: they are ignored, or cause a parse exception being thrown.

 Several of these methods return objects of the appropriate class.
 For example, a KappaSnapshot's `get_largest_complexes()` returns a list of KappaComplexes.
-To access the raw string of a complex or agent, use the `kappa_expression` internal variable.
-E.g. to get the raw kappa of the largest complex: `foo.get_largest_complexes()[0].kappa_expression`

-This tool is compatible with Kappa syntax 4.
+This tool is compatible with KaSim syntax 4.

 ## Classes

 ### KappaSnapshot
-This class is a glorified dictionary, where the keys are KappaComplexes, and the values are the abundances of those complexes.
+This class represents KappaSnapshots.
+It contains a dictionary, where the keys are KappaComplexes, and the values are the abundances of those complexes.
 The basic methods are re-writings of the core dictionary methods with more explicit names suitable for Kappa.
 These serve as foundation for more advanced methods.
-Currently, the constructor reads from a plain text-file.
+Currently, the initializer can only read from a plain text-file.

 Currently implemented methods:
   * `get_snapshot_file_name()`